openshift/managed-cluster-config/.github/PULL_REQUEST_TEMPLATE.md

 ### Pre-checks (if applicable):
 - [ ] Tested latest changes against a cluster
 - [ ] Included documentation changes with PR
+- [ ] If this is a new object that is not intended for the FedRAMP environment (if unsure, please reach out to team FedRAMP), please exclude it with:

+    ```yaml
+    matchExpressions:
+    - key: api.openshift.com/fedramp
+      operator: NotIn
+      values: ["true"]
+    ```